CR0NYM3X/POSTGRESQL/usuarios, accesos y permisos.md

 TABLES:
   REVOKE ALL PRIVILEGES ON ALL TABLES IN SCHEMA public FROM "testuserdba";
   REVOKE ALL PRIVILEGES ON TABLE nombre_de_tabla FROM nombre_del_rol;
+  REVOKE ALL ON TABLE banips FROM PUBLIC; --- para versiones 8 REVOKE ALL ON TABLE banips FROM postgres; --- para versiones 8

 SEQUENCES:
   REVOKE ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public FROM "testuserdba";